-- ▶ Why you truly need a tool like QuickBooks - ▶ What QuickBooks actually does - ▶ Why QuickBooks is a popular choice - ▶ What you need to do (in general) to get started - ▶ How to succeed in setting up and using QuickBooks want to start our conversation by quickly covering some basic questions concerning QuickBooks - questions like "Why even use QuickBooks?", "Where and how does a guy or gal start?", and most important, "What should you not do?"
+- ▶ Why you truly need a tool like QuickBooks - ▶ What QuickBooks actually does - ► Why QuickBooks is a popular choice - ▶ What you need to do (in general) to get started - ▶ How to succeed in setting up and using QuickBooks want to start our conversation by quickly covering some basic questions concerning QuickBooks, such as "Why even use QuickBooks?" and "Where and how does a guy or gal start?" - and, most importantly, "What should I not do?"

 This little orientation shouldn't take more than a few minutes.
 Really.
-And the orientation should let you understand the really, really big picture concerning QuickBooks.
+And the orientation should let you understand the really big picture concerning QuickBooks.